What is brokenness?

 - learn to develop and embrace health relationships with healthy boundaries;

-- To equip pastors and church leaders to minister lovingly and compassionately to men and women who struggle with relational and sexual brokenness by teaching and coaching those leaders about
+- To equip pastors and church leaders to minister lovingly and compassionately to men and women who struggle with relational brokenness by teaching and coaching those leaders about

 - the mechanisms and implications of relational wounding and brokenness,